SplatDev/SplatDev/README.md

 <h1 align="center">Hey 👋, I'm Splat.</h1>

 &emsp;
 <h3 align="center">Welcome to my GitHub profile!
-I'm a Computer Science student in high school in the UK, and I code in my free time.</h3>
+I'm a student in high school in the UK, and I code in my free time.</h3>
 &emsp;

 -------------------